 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Enjoy the taste of sumptuous, succulent shrimp stir-fried in a tangy Thai garlic sauce.
-This recipe is easy and should take just about 15 minutes to make.
+This recipe is simple and should take just about 15 minutes to make.

 Salty-sweet, garlicky, and a little spicy, it's the perfect dish to serve any night of the week.
 It is also beautiful enough to serve at a party as an appetizer or finger food.
 Even your kids will go wild for it, though you may want to reduce the chili to knock down the spice.

-- 1 1/2–2 tablespoons oyster sauce (Thai oyster sauce or Lee Kum Kee)
+1 1/2 to 2 tablespoons oyster sauce (Thai oyster sauce or Lee Kum Kee)

-- 1 red chili pepper (minced, or 1/3 teaspoon dried crushed chili; to taste)
+1 red chile pepper, minced, or 1/3 teaspoon dried crushed chili, or to taste

-- In a wok or frying pan, heat the oil.
+In a wok or frying pan, heat the oil over medium-high heat.
 Once hot, add the shrimp along with the marinade.

 Test the sauce for taste and adjust as needed to achieve a salty-sweet balance.
 Add more sugar if it's too sour.
 If it's too salty or sweet, add more lime juice.